How to define constants in Ruby?

 Constant lookup

-As with methods, Ruby is also able to look through the superclass chain to find constants.
+As with methods, Ruby can also look through the superclass chain to find constants.

-Ruby is able to resolve OtherSubClass::NAME even though that constant is not defined in OtherSubClass, but rather in its superclass, MyOtherClass.
+Ruby can resolve OtherSubClass::NAME even though that constant is not defined in OtherSubClass, but rather in its superclass, MyOtherClass.
 This is the same lookup behavior that caused #foo_via_method to succeed.

 So why does #foo_via_constant fail?

 When we access a constant, the Ruby virtual machine, YARV, calls the getconstant instruction. getconstant calls vm_get_ev_const, a friendly 75-line function that actually implements constant lookup.
-A local variable holds the root of the lexical scope chain, which represents the place in the code at which the constant was encountered.
+A local variable holds the root of the lexical scope chain, representing the place in the code where the constant was encountered.

 Next, the long while block iterates up the lexical scope chain, checking at each step along the way to see if the constant is defined in that context.
 The line cref = CREF_NEXT(cref) is where we take a step up the chain.
-The routine keeps climbing the chain until it finds a scope in which the constant is defined or until finally there is no next cref, in which case we exit the whileblock.
-It’s the latter that will occur in our puzzle when we call SubClass.new.foo_via_constant; The constant FOO_CONSTANT is not defined in the root lexical scope, that within MyClass, and so lexical scope search will come up empty.
+The routine keeps climbing the chain until it finds a scope in which the constant is defined or until finally, there is no next cref, in which case we exit the whileblock.
+The latter will occur in our puzzle when we call SubClass.new.foo_via_constant; The constant FOO_CONSTANT is not defined in the root lexical scope within MyClass, so the lexical scope search will appear empty.

 The root lexical scope is within the context of a class (MyClass), so the condition